eviofekeze/swesarr_pytools/docs/index.md

 **Library for data retrieval and processing of NASA GSFC Snow Water Equivalent Synthetic Aperture Radar and Radiometer data.**

-swesarr_pytool is a python library created for easy data retrieval and manipulation swesarr data for the NASA database.
+swesarr_pytool is a python library for data retrieval and processing of NASA GSFC Snow Water Equivalent Synthetic Aperture Radar and Radiometer data.

 The Snow Water Equivalent Synthetic Aperture Radar and Radiometer (SWESARR) is a Tri-Frequency Radar and Radiometer instrument designed to measure the water content in a snowpack.
 The instrument, developed at NASA’s Goddard Space Flight